tlancon/pypiepi/README.md

     - Clear the mask using the "Clear" button

     ![The superpixel painter](resources/SuperpixelPainter.gif)

+    Once you've made your pie mask, close the window and the mask is returned to the variable you set.
+In this case, our mask ends up in `manual_mask`

 5. The automatic method uses a Hough transform to detect the most prominent circle in the image, then seeds a watershed from that circle.
 This does require two inputs: `radius` and `radius width`.
 There's an app for that!